johnkerl/miller/docs/src/file-formats.md

 etc. and I just log them as needed.
 Then later, I can use `grep`, `mlr --opprint group-like`, etc. to analyze my logs.

-See the [seprators page](reference-main-separators.md) regarding how to specify separators other than the default equals-sign and comma.
+See the [separators page](reference-main-separators.md) regarding how to specify separators other than the default equals-sign and comma.

 ## NIDX: Index-numbered (toolkit style)